fatemehN/ReproducibilityStudy/exp3/README.md

 ## Step 6: Run the experiment

-The parameter '&xi' is the 'pertrub_max' in 'IoU_utils.py'.
+The parameter '&xi;' is the 'pertrub_max' in 'IoU_utils.py'.
 One can change this parameter to one of the {8000, 10000, 12000} to reproduce our results by running the following command:

 ```
 python tracking/test.py ROMTrack baseline_stage2 --dataset uav --params__model ROMTrack_epoch0100.pth.tar --params__search_area_scale 3.75